 Exhibits at the Collection

-The Collection of Musical Instruments contains nearly 1,000 objects including instruments, instrument accessories, and more.
+The Morris Steinert Collection of Musical Instruments contains more than 1,000 objects including instruments, instrument accessories, and more.

 The Collection focuses on western European and North American art-music traditions, yet its holdings from musical cultures all over the world, including Asia, Africa, and Latin America, are continually growing.
 Many of the instruments in the Collection have been restored and are maintained in playing condition, allowing for their use in performances, demonstrations, and lectures, and on tour.

 At the Morris Steinert Collection of Musical Instruments, it’s easy to see and appreciate the art of the luthier.
 The Collection is home to a selection of string instruments from the Italian, German, French, and English schools of the 17th, 18th, and 19th centuries and includes the Steinert and Skinner collections, the extensive Emil Herrmann collection, and other individual donations.
 Many of the violin family instruments in the Collection are in playing condition, as are some of the viols and plucked-string instruments.
 Some highlights of the string instrument collection include violins by Nicolò Amati, Andrea Guarneri, Antonio Stradivari, and Jakob Steiner, a viola by Lorenzo Storioni, a viola d’amore by Joseph Gagliano, viols by Pietro Guarneri of Mantua and Richard Meares, a lute by Sebastian Schelle, and guitars by Joachim Tielke and Antonio de Torres.